 Absent grounds to have them vacate the house or obtain a restraining order, the issue of who lives in the house is up to the court.
-If you have adult children who do not live with you, it is likely that the house will be sold.
+If you have adult children who do not live with you, the house will likely be sold.
 If you have children living at the house with you, that may pose a problem.
-Otherwise, the court will likely order it sold unless your spouse is able to buy you out of the house and refinance the existing mortgage.
+Otherwise, the court will likely order it sold unless your spouse can buy you out of the house and refinance the existing mortgage.

-My soon to be ex has filed for divorce and changed the petition from irreconcilable differences to adultery.
+My soon-to-be ex-spouse has filed for divorce and changed the petition from irreconcilable differences to adultery.
 Does the person I had an affair with need to be named and therefore served with papers?
 Should they get an attorney?

 The grounds of adultery are rare and can only be filed with special permission of the court.
 Such permission is usually not freely or easily granted.
 The person with whom you had the affair does have to be named and served.
 Generally, I advise anyone undergoing a legal proceeding like this to obtain counsel.

 I have been separated from my husband since 1998 and we have a 22-year-old son together.
 How can I obtain a no-fault divorce without alimony?

 If you and he have agreed on all issues, you would need to have a separation agreement drafted or draft yourself and submitted to the court with other required documents, including, a Joint Petition for Divorce, a financial statement from each party, a certified copy of marriage certificate and affidavit from each of you that your marriage is irretrievably broken down.